catalyzeio/paas-guides/php-mysql/README.md

 ## Setting up your local php application using Laravel
 Lets get your php application setup for deployment.
 For this example we are using the [Laravel](http://laravel.com) framework.
-To setup a new project of Laravel, follow the directions on their documentation [here](http://laravel.com/docs/5.0).
+To setup a new Laravel project, follow the directions on their documentation [here](http://laravel.com/docs/5.0).
 Otherwise the example application should be good to go right out of the box.

 ### Developing locally
 To run the example application locally, you can use the Homestead vagrant image which is pretty easy to setup.
 You can find more information on [Homestead here](http://laravel.com/docs/5.0/homestead).

 ## Associate environment to application
 We need to associate your Catalyze environment to your Laravel application.
 To do this you need to use [git](http://git-scm.com/) and the [Catalyze CLI](https://github.com/catalyzeio/catalyze-paas-cli).